Ade-Ogunbiyi/Chips_Sales_Analysis/README.md

 The initial step involved reviewing transaction and customer data for any inconsistencies or missing information.
 I spotted outliers in the total sales data and corrected them using the interquartile range (IQR) method to ensure the data was clean.
 Then, I merged transaction and customer datasets using loyalty card numbers to create a complete dataset for deeper analysis.

 # Data Analysis and Insights
-We analyzed key metrics like total sales, sales drivers, and customer segments.
+I analyzed key metrics like total sales, sales drivers, and customer segments.
 Total sales reached $1,921,756.95, with the largest sales driven by mainstream customers and larger chip pack sizes.
 Visuals such as bar charts helped highlight top-selling products and stores, with 150g and 175g pack sizes being particularly popular.
 Customer segmentation revealed that older, mainstream customers were key drivers of sales.

 ![Total Sales by Products](https://github.com/user-attachments/assets/8e7130b5-6dde-4bbf-a74a-09047ea5760d)